caseyg/awesome/TOPICS.md

 ## search-engine

 *   [oramasearch/orama](https://github.com/oramasearch/orama) - 🌌  A complete search engine and RAG pipeline in your browser, server or edge network with support for full-text, vector, and hybrid search in less than 2kb.

+*   [searxng/searxng](https://github.com/searxng/searxng) - SearXNG is a free internet metasearch engine which aggregates results from various search services and databases.
+Users are neither tracked nor profiled.

 *   [nextapps-de/flexsearch](https://github.com/nextapps-de/flexsearch) - Next-generation full-text search library for Browser and Node.js